Srija-Chittaluru/smart-ticket-router/README.md

 talks to OpenAI; `app/web.py` owns the HTTP layer and the persistence decision; `app/db.py` owns the SQLAlchemy model and session lifecycle.

+## Routing Rules

+## Routing Rules

+The routing system follows a fixed set of rules to ensure predictable and consistent classifications.

+- Exactly one category is returned for every ticket.
+- Priority is determined from the customer's described impact, not emotional tone.
+- Ambiguous or incomplete tickets request clarification instead of guessing.
+- Tickets containing multiple issues are routed to a single primary category while additional concerns are mentioned in the reasoning.
+- Every successful response conforms to the predefined JSON schema.
+- Out-of-scope requests are assigned to `None` and are not persisted.

 ## Tech Stack

 **Backend**